-Schedule 4.6.1: Review procedures Procedure Sketch Plan Preliminary Plat Final Plat (and As-Built Plans) Planned Development (1) Application submission deadline 30 calendar days prior to the scheduled meeting of the approving authority.
+Schedule 4.6.1: Review procedures Procedure Sketch Plan Preliminary Plat Final Plat (and As-Built Plans) Planned Development (1) Mandatory pre- application conference 30 days prior to submission of an application to the approving authority.
+Not re 30 days prior to submission of an application to the approving authority.
+Application submission deadline 30 calendar days prior to the scheduled meeting of the approving authority.
 18 months after the date of official sketch plan approval.
 (2) 18 months after the date of official preliminary plat approval.
 (3) 30 calendar days prior to the scheduled meeting of the approving authority.
-Application submission requirements Includes, but may not be limited to, plat/plan details, construction plan details, special studies, supplemental information and required fees.
+Application submission requirements ay not be limited to, plat/plan details, construction plan studies, supplemental information and required fees.
 Time period for determining completeness for application Up to 5 days from initial submission.
 Up to 10 days fror submission.
 Up to 5 days from initial submission.
 Notice of hearing date provided to applicant Submission of fully completed application.
 Not required.
 Submission of fully completed application.
 Effect of conditions or modifications imposed.
-(4) Subject to the time eline imposed by the e approving authorit y.
+(4) Subject to the time eline imposed by the e approving authori y.
 Improvement guarantees release See Section 6.3 of f these regulations.
-Certificate(s) of approval written notification n the plat/plan with to the sub-divider.
-(5) Phasing plan and schedule If multi-phase development is proposed, then the sketch plan shall illustrate the order of each phase to be constructed.
+Certificate(s) of approval n the plat/plan with to the sub-divider.
+(5) along with any Phasing plan and schedule If multi-phase development is proposed, then the sketch plan shall illustrate the order of each phase to be constructed.
 Each phase must substantially conform to the phasing approved in the sketch plan.
 Each phase must substantially conform to the phasing approved in the preliminary plat.
 Must substantially conform to the phasing approved by the governing authority.